 Korean Air (KE) ordered five P&W-powered MD-11s to replace its DC-10s and supplement the Boeing 747 fleet.
 The type was delivered between January 1991 and October 1992.

-The aircraft was initially configured with 20 first-class seats, 30 business and 223 in economy.
+The aircraft was initially configured with 20 first-class seats, 30 business-class seats, and 223 economy-class seats.

-However, the airline’s growing number of 747s and need for additional cargo capacity saw KE convert all its passenger variants into freighters in 1999.
+However, the airline’s growing fleet of 747s and need for additional cargo capacity led Korean to convert all its passenger variants into freighters in 1999.

 The carrier lost one of its MD-11F when HL7373, en route from Shanghai Hongqiao (SHA) to Seoul (ICN), crashed shortly after take-off on April 15, 1999.
 All three crew members aboard the aircraft and five on the ground were killed.
 Thirty-seven on the ground were also injured.
 The crash was blamed on pilot error.